 A diaphragm is a bendable silicone cup that is inserted into the vagina to cover the cervix during sex.
 Often used in conjunction with a gel that kills sperm, it prevents sperm from reaching an egg.
 It is inserted before sexual intercourse and must be removed and cleaned after use.
 It can be reused many times.
 The diaphragm is 88% effective in preventing pregnancy.
 It may be a good option for those new to contraception seeking a hormone-free alternative.

 Costs range from $15 to $50 for the diaphragm.
 The spermicide gel will cost another $7 to $20 per tube.

-The price for free sponges ranges from $9 to $15.
+The price for three sponges ranges from $9 to $15.

-Condoms are the only contraceptive method to also protect against sexually transmitted diseases.
+Condoms are the only contraceptive method that also protect against sexually transmitted diseases.
 They are also the most readily available birth control and can be purchased at most grocery or drug stores.
-Latex condoms are 98% effective if used perfectly.
+Latex condoms are 98% effective if used properly.
 They cost around $1 per condom or $10 for the average 12-pack.

 You can also purchase female condoms which are 79% effective and will set you back around $2 per condom.